 Armenia has limited energy resources and can meet only a fraction of the total demand for energy from domestic resources.
 Armenia does not have oil or natural gas reserves and is thus highly dependent on imported energy resources.
 It imports oil and petroleum products from Russia, Georgia, Iran, and Europe.
 Natural gas is imported primarily from Russia through Georgia, with a limited volume of natural gas imported from Iran in an electricity-for-gas swap arrangement.
 Nuclear fuel is imported from Russia.
-Armenia has low levels of energy efficiency compared to developed countries.
+Armenia’s energy consumption efficiency is low compared to developed countries.
 The government has adopted several laws focused on developing domestic, especially renewable, energy resources and implementing energy efficiency measures.

-The government amended the Law on Energy in 2017 to drive greater liberalization of the market.
-The changes will be phased-in, and during the transition a hybrid model will continue.
-Energy supplies will be guaranteed based on existing power purchase agreements.
-Generators selling on the market will be obligated to pay the electric networks only for distribution.
-New amendments in the law also provide for the introduction of competition among electricity suppliers, which will break up the control exercised by one firm, Electric Networks of Armenia, over distribution throughout Armenia.
-With the changes in the law, consumers will be able to purchase electricity from other suppliers.
-Large wholesale consumers will be able to enter the market and purchase and consume electricity generated from outside Armenia.
-Mechanisms to implement the amendments went into gradual effect from February 1, 2022.
-In the first stage, qualified customers are able to choose their suppliers.
+The government amended the Law on Energy in 2017 to drive greater liberalization of the market and has implemented all reforms it envisioned.
+Energy supplies are now guaranteed based on existing power purchase agreements.
+Generators selling on the market are obligated to pay the electric networks only for distribution.
+New amendments in the law also provide for the introduction of competition among electricity suppliers, breaking up control exercised by one firm, Electric Networks of Armenia (ENA), over distribution throughout Armenia.
+With the changes in the law, consumers are now able to purchase electricity from other suppliers.
+Large wholesale consumers may to enter the market and purchase and consume electricity generated from outside Armenia.
+The reforms went into effect starting February 1, 2022.

-The principal bodies involved in energy sector governance in Armenia include the Ministry of Territorial Administration and Infrastructure (MTAI), which is responsible for overall energy policymaking; the Ministry of Environment; the Public Service Regulatory Commission (PSRC); and the Committee on Nuclear Safety Regulation (ANRA).
+The principal bodies involved in energy sector governance in Armenia include the Ministry of Territorial Administration and Infrastructure (MTAI), which is responsible for overall energy policymaking; the Ministry of Environment; the PSRC; and the Committee on Nuclear Safety Regulation (ANRA).
 The Statistics Committee (ArmStat) is the main provider of energy-related data and statistics.

 In January 2021, Armenia adopted the 20-year Energy Sector Development Program, which is intended to build a transparent, diversified, and energy efficient system for sustainable development.
 The Program will identify new power generation facilities, electricity transmission systems, and institutional issues related to market liberalization and associated legislative gaps.